 However, after the birth of her son Heather started to spend more time in search for the best ways on how to use music to develop her son’s personality and character and her research eventually brought her back to her own roots: the Suzuki method.
 Heather was taught from an early age herself (five years) by a Suzuki teacher in Canada and remembers these years as an invaluable time in her early life.

-The musical future of youngsters close to her heart Heather decided to dedicate more time to young children in an desire to not just develop young musicians but in order to help giving young lives a head start with a skill they would be able to use for whatever they would decide to do later on in life, and subsequently she studied at the British Suzuki Institute in London to become a Suzuki teacher herself.
+The musical future of youngsters close to her heart Heather decided to dedicate more time to young children in a desire to not just develop young musicians but in order to help give young lives a head start with a skill they would be able to use for whatever they would decide to do later on in life, and subsequently she studied at the British Suzuki Institute in London to become a Suzuki teacher herself.

 Next to her passion to teach Heather still loves performing and was a member of the Fitzwilliam String Quartet from 2008-2016.
 She has been in residence at Fitzwilliam College, Cambridge and Bucknell University, Pennsylvania and also coached on string quartet courses at the University of St Andrews, Scotland and Benslow Music, Hitching.